bitcoinops/bitcoinops.github.io/_topics/en/threshold-signature.md

 ---
-Different algorithms exist for creating threshold signatures, but perhaps the simplest of these is a slight extension of a typical algorithm for creating a [multisignature][topic multisignature].
+Different algorithms exist for creating threshold signatures, but perhaps the simplest of these is a slight extension of a typical algorithm for creating a [scriptless multisignature][topic multisignature].
 This is easiest explained with an example: participants A, B, and C want to receive funds that can be spent by any three of them.
 They cooperate to create an ordinary multisignature public key for receiving the funds, then they